Submissions from Social Work Scotland to Derek Feeley, Chair of the Independent Review of Adult Social Care

 Investment is required to ensure that communities are ready and resourced to engage in strategic planning and commissioning processes.
-Independent support organisations, such as those funded by Support in the Right Direction (SiRD), are vital in ensuring the voice of people who use services and carers are invited and heard.
+Independent support organisations, such as those funded by Support in the Right Direction (SMD), are vital in ensuring the voice of people who use services and carers are invited and heard.

 Engagement should lie at the heart of decision-making and is the key to people having meaningful choice and control in their own support.
 Engagement supports the principles of personalisation underpinning Scotland’s Self-directed Support (SDS) legislation.
-Practically, good engagement that personalises social care means that care arrangements are more likely to meet needs and less likely to go wrong.
+Practically, a good engagement that personalises social care means that care arrangements are more likely to meet needs and less likely to go wrong.

-The wide range of asset-based approaches and resources already available are used in a piecemeal way across Scotland, but can be abandoned or distorted when budgets are tight.
+The wide range of asset-based approaches and resources already available are used in a piecemeal way across Scotland but can be abandoned or distorted when budgets are tight.
 In order to implement these approaches, which often conflict with the traditional ‘way we do things’, attention needs to be given to workforce training and coaching, supportive systems and devolved leadership.

-We feel very strongly that there needs to be consideration of the range of people’s lived experience when designing and constructing social work and social care services.
+We feel very strongly that there needs to be consideration of the range of people’s lived experiences when designing and constructing social work and social care services.
 Often the focus of public discussion around social care is older people with personal care needs.
 Other individual experiences, such as adults with complex learning disabilities or mental health, are not so well profiled, or held in mind.
 Those experiencing alcohol and drug addiction, domestic abuse and the justice system tend to come from communities experiencing the greatest health and social deprivation.
 An adult social care system is as much about these experiences as any other; these voices must come to the fore.

 Eligibility criteria reform and human rights

 Current eligibility criteria are deficit-based assessment of levels of risk to an individual if care is not provided.
 They run contrary to the principles of personalisation, as they drive time-and-task service provision.
 They are applied differently across Scotland and result in unnecessary variation in outcomes for individuals.
-The current approach to eligibility is impacting too severely on vulnerable people and those at the edge of social care, and we strongly recommend that the National Eligibility Criteria are reformed.
+The current approach to eligibility is impacting too severely on vulnerable people and those at the edge of social care, and we strongly recommend that the National Eligibility Criteria be reformed.

-Social work and social care financing needs to be sufficient to support the quantity and types/models of care necessary to support our population.
+Social work and social care financing need to be sufficient to support the quantity and types/models of care necessary to support our population.
 Services in many areas of Scotland are currently constrained such that they are only able to address critical risks (as defined in the National Eligibility Criteria) by the provision of personal care only, leading vulnerable people to struggle when their needs change or when their needs are social in nature rather than physical.
-Our work in the implementation framework for SDS shows us that the current national eligibility criteria are not fit for purpose, and indeed run counter to the values and principles of Self-directed Support.
-We recognise that a framework is required to ensure fair distribution of resources which should support strengths-based social work, community social work and ensures early help is provided for people with lower levels of need.
+Our work in the implementation framework for SDS shows us that the current national eligibility criteria are not fit for purpose and indeed run counter to the values and principles of Self-directed Support.
+We recognise that a framework is required to ensure fair distribution of resources which should support strengths-based social work, community social work and ensure early help is provided for people with lower levels of need.